What Makes a Great Salesperson: 6 Personality Traits (Good vs Bad Salespeople)

 5. Follows Up

 Selling doesn’t end when the meeting is over.
-Few potential customers are ready to buy after one discussion, and that means you need to follow up.
+Few potential customers are ready to buy after one discussion, meaning you must follow up.
 Make sure you ask your prospects for multiple ways to connect with them and reach out!

 6. Relentless

-There is no doubt about it; working in sales leads to multiple rejections.
-A good salesperson knows how to avoid becoming discouraged when they hear the word “No,” over and over again.
+There is no doubt about it: working in sales leads to multiple rejections.
+A good salesperson knows how to avoid becoming discouraged when they hear the word “No” repeatedly.
 Instead, they find other ways to get the results they want.

 Also Read: